-After a "One of these days", he leaves.
+After Alice receives a "One of these days", Ralph leaves.
 Trixie enters, and describes to Alice what Ed gave her for Christmas, an orange juice squeezer that looks like Napoleon and squirts juice out of its ears.

 Fenwick Babbitt (Jackie Gleason) comes by, to deliver ice and beer.
 After hauling the keg all over the apartment and standing around with the block of ice, he discovers he's in the wrong apartment, and leaves.

-Ed enters, escorting Patricia Morison.
-Patricia knew Trixie in vaudeville.
-Patricia sings "All The Things You Are" & "Wunderbar" for Alice, Ed, and Trixie.
+Ed enters, escorting Trixie's Vaudeville friend Patricia Morison.
+Patricia sings "All The Things You Are" & "Wunderbar" for Ed, Trixie and Alice.

 Then Joe the Bartender (Jackie Gleason) stops in.
-He says a poor soul down at the bar was the victim of a nasty practical joke by Fatso Fogarty, What made the hoax particularly pathetic was that the poor soul, totally taken in, cherished his prize.
+He says a poor soul down at the bar was the victim of a nasty practical joke by Fatso Fogarty, who gave him a cheap rhinestone.
+The Poor Soul, totally taken in, cherished his prize thinking it was a diamond.
 Alice, moved by the tale, tells Joe to send the poor soul up, and she'll give him a real present.

 Joe leaves, taking Patricia with him.
 Now the Poor Soul (Jackie Gleason) arrives.
-Alice offers him refreshments and a gift, probably the first gift anyone ever gave him.
-He touchingly returns the favor by giving her his cherished prize, a fake diamond, then leaves.
+Alice offers him refreshments and a gift.
+He touchingly returns the favor by giving her his cherished prize, then leaves.